radio-astro/packaging/README.md

 # packaging
 This repository contains documentation and issues about packaged radio astronomy software.

 You can request the packaging of new radio astronomy software by opening a new issue in this repository.

 # installation for Ubuntu LTS

-Make sure the universe and multiverse components are enabled in software sources (``/etc/apt/sources.list``).
-Add the main radio astronomy repository to your Ubuntu system:
+Make sure the universe and multiverse components are enabled in software sources (uncomment appropriate lines in ``/etc/apt/sources.list``, or use the Ubuntu Software Center or whatever).
+Then add the main radio astronomy repository to your Ubuntu system:

     $ sudo apt-get install -y software-properties-common
-    $ sudo add-apt-repository ppa:radio-astro/main
+    $ sudo add-apt-repository -s ppa:radio-astro/main
     $ sudo apt-get update

-now you can install your radio-astro package using apt-get.
+now you can install the required radio-astro package using apt-get.

+See https://launchpad.net/~radio-astro/+archive/ubuntu/main for a list of packages.

+You can also use ``apt-get build-dep packagename`` to install all the required build dependencies for a given package.
+This is useful if you later want to build it from source.

 # Vagrant